 This almond cheese recipe is the easiest vegan cheese recipe that you can make!
 With only a few simple ingredients and just minutes of your time, you will have a cheese perfect for slicing, grating, or spreading on crackers.

-This almond cheese is made from almond flour, so there is no soaking or grinding needed.Β You don't even need a blender or food processor to make this cheese, just dump everything in a saucepan and stir!
+This almond cheese is made from almond flour, so there is no soaking or grinding needed.
+You don’t even need a blender or food processor to make this cheese, just dump everything in a saucepan and stir!

-β€οΈ Why you'll love this recipe
+Why you’ll love this recipe

 - It's made with ingredients that are fairly inexpensive and easy to source.

 - This can be made in less than 5 minutes with no fancy kitchen gadgets.
+No need to blend this mixture in a high-speed blender or food processor.

-- It's a delicious cheese alternative for soft spreadable cheese or can be made firm into a parmesan that you can grate.
+- It’s a delicious dairy-free cheese alternative for soft spreadable cheese or can be made firm into a parmesan that you can grate.

-π§Ύ Ingredients and substitutions
+Ingredients and substitutions

-- Almond Flour - use the blanched almond flour that you can find in the gluten-free baking section of most grocery stores.Β The finer the grind of the flour the smoother the cheese will be.Β You can blanch your own almonds and grind them into almond flour if you wish.Β You can also swap out cashew flour instead of almond flour if you choose.
+- Almond Flour – use the blanched almond flour that you can find in the gluten-free baking section of most grocery stores.
+The finer the grind of the flour the smoother the cheese will be.
+You can blanch your own almonds and grind them into almond flour if you wish.
+You can also swap out cashew flour instead of almond flour if you choose.

-- Water - this is to moisten the almond flour and achieve the correct consistency.Β Slight changes in the amount of water you add can change the consistency significantly.
+- Water – this is to moisten the almond flour and achieve the correct consistency.
+Slight changes in the amount of water you add can change the consistency significantly.

-- Lemon Juice - for a little acidity and tang that you would find in dairy cheese.Β You can also use apple cider vinegar instead or omit it completely if you want a more mild-tasting cheese.
+- Lemon Juice – for a little acidity and tang that you would find in dairy cheese.
+You can also use apple cider vinegar instead or omit it completely if you want a more mild-tasting cheese.

-- Nutritional Yeast - for a cheesy flavor.Β (This is a yellow flaky powder that you find at most large grocery stores or natural foods stores.)Β Make sure you use nutritional yeast and not brewer's yeast.
+- Nutritional Yeast – for a cheesy flavor.
+(This is a yellow flaky powder that you find at most large grocery stores or natural foods stores.)
+Make sure you use nutritional yeast and not brewer’s yeast.

 - Salt - for flavor.